MachinePlay/php-swiss-knife/README.md

 # php-swiss-knife
-Learn PHP in serval days.
+Learn PHP in serveral days.

+# 1.What is PHP?